MENU

 Tri-Alpha

 Tri-Alpha, a First-Generation National Honor Society, was officially awarded Chartership of the Delta Psi Chapter at Carson-Newman University on November 11, 2021.
-The first Induction Ceremony will be March 24, 2022.
+Our annual Induction Ceremony will be April 9, 2024.
 We invite our First-Generation students, faculty, and staff to consider membership.
+DEADLINE FOR SPRING 2024 MEMBERSHIP IS MARCH 1, 2024.
 To learn more about benefits and how to apply, click on the links below.

 Tri-Alpha Student Invitation